DataMonk2017/DataScience/database/Court Reservation System/Readme.md

-This folder is a small project that build a court reservation system in postgresql database.
+This folder is a small project where I build a court reservation system in postgresql database.